LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 And much more.

 The Client File Store (CFS) is a component of the RDP which let consumers access via a set of HTTP RESTful APIs.
-This article contains a step-by-step, generic workflow guide from the authentication and download the file for any bucket (ESG, Symbology, Green Revenue, etc).
+This article contains a step-by-step, generic workflow guide from the authentication and download the file for any buckets (ESG, Symbology, Green Revenue, etc).
 The example source code is written in [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) environment.
 However, our APIs are the web-based API, so any programming langues can connect and consume data using the same concept.

 ## <a id="whatis_rdp"></a>What is Refinitiv Data Platform (RDP) APIs?